cmiles74/mud/README.md

 Here we are telling Java to start up in "headless" mode.
 If we don't specify headless we will be provided with a Swing based terminal.
 This is nice when testing but it doesn't behave entirely like a real terminal session.
-You can also use the script `start-client`.
+You can also use the script `start-client-local`.

 To use a different port, you can copy the sample configuration files and edit them.
 When you start the client and server, pass in the "-c" flag and the path